jxxcarlson/rfduinoSensor/README.md

 scale values.
-For example, suppose that the minimum and maximum sensor value are set to 0 and 760, and the minimum and maximum scale values are set to 0 and 100, the a sensor reading of 380 will be displayed as a scale reading of 50.
-(See note on scale calibraton below).
+For example, suppose that the minimum and maximum sensor value are set to 0 and 760, and the minimum and maximum scale values are set to 0 and 100, the sensor reading of 380 will be displayed as a scale reading of 50.
+(See note on scale calibration below).

 The rightmost blue button, with text "Normal"